Liberty Steel Group: History

 On 2 April 2021, Gupta claimed that none of its plants would close under his watch, as he tried to refinance his business after the collapse of financial backer Greensill.
 Liberty Steel had 3,000 employees, while GFG Alliance had another 2,000 in other UK metals and engineering businesses.
 In April 2021, Secretary of State for Business, Energy and Industrial Strategy Kwasi Kwarteng rejected a request to bail LSG out.
 Gupta moved cash between his operations in different countries to keep his business empire afloat.
 In February 2022, HM Revenue & Customs sought winding-up petitions against four LSG subsidiaries.

 In November 2024, Liberty Steel initiated a restructuring plan for its UK-based Speciality Steel division (SSUK) in a bid to reduce its significant debt load.
 Despite potential impacts on creditors, it was reported that the plan would not affect the 1,500 employees of SSUK.

 On 19 February 2025, the South Australian Government announced that it had forced the Whyalla Steelworks into administration, after many months uncertainty for workers, with unpaid debts totalling more than million, which included royalty payments to government as well debts to as other creditors.
 On 20 February, the federal government under Anthony Albanese announced a $2.4 billion joint state-federal support package for Whyalla and its steelworks, which includes immediate, short-term, and long-term spending plans.
 SA Premier Peter Malinauskas said that it was not a bailout for GFG, and that Gupta would have to pay the company's debt to the state, after they had paid the creditors and got the steelworks rolling again.

 As of February 2025, Gupta's companies are under investigation by the Serious Fraud Office in the UK, since the collapse of Greensill.
 SFO "is investigating suspected fraud, fraudulent trading and money laundering in relation to the financing and conduct of the business of companies within the Gupta Family Group (GFG) Alliance, including its financing arrangements with Greensill Capital UK Ltd".
 Gupta remains in Dubai.

+In March 2026 Liberty Bell Bay manganese smelter in Tasmania was placed in voluntary administration.
+This was the last business owned by Gupta left in Australia.
+After the administrators were unable to find a buyer, the smelter's closure was announced on 16 July 2026, putting around 200 employees out of work.